 Conjunctivitis in dogs caused by an allergy isn't contagious.

-However, conjunctivitis caused by an infection may be contagious to other dogs, so it's essential to be strict about hygiene to avoid passing this on, especially if you have other pets in your home.
+However, conjunctivitis caused by an infection may be contagious to other dogs, so it's essential to be strict about hygiene to avoid passing this on, especially if you have other pets.

 Your vet may prescribe antibiotic eye drops or ointment depending on whether the problem results from an allergy or an infection.

-The bacteria that cause conjunctivitis are not the same as those that affect humans, so dogs can't pass the condition on to humans.
+The bacteria that cause conjunctivitis differ from those that affect humans, so dogs can't pass the condition on to humans.

-As far as canine eye problems go, this is probably one of the most painful.
+As far as canine eye problems go, this is one of the most painful.

 Entropion usually affects both eyes simultaneously and can be in the upper or lower lids; however, it's more common in the lower lids.

-Where entropion is hereditary, puppies may be born with it or develop it within the first 12 months, but it's more commonly seen in older Cocker Spaniels.
+Where entropion is hereditary, puppies may be born with it or develop it within the first 12 months; however, it's more commonly seen in older Cocker Spaniels.